I firmly believe that this is THE bodybuilder’s diet. Nothing is going to pack on mass quite like it.

 Moderate work – multiply your RMR by 1.7

 Heavy work – multiply your RMR by 1.9

 - (III) Calories Burned From Exercise – Exercise obviously expends energy so we need to factor this in too.

 Here is list of activities and their calorie burn for 1 hour:

 760 – Judo

 270-450 – Weight training

-Carrying on from above, we’ll have a steady supply of muscle-building protein with this approach, but also, protein helps slow the digestion of carbohydrate in the meal.
-This is why you should combine protein and carbs at every sitting.
+Carrying on from above, we’ll have a steady supply of muscle-building protein with this approach, but also, protein and fat help slow the digestion of carbohydrate in the meal.
+This is why you should combine all 3 macros at every sitting.